petruta-enciu/WeatherAPIApplication/README.md

 ### Mood.Weather.Services:
 - managed by Petru-Ciobanu
-- contains windows scheduled application used to read weather from weather publisher (source).
+- contains windows scheduled application used to read weather from weather publisher(source)
+- save weather data into a data storage
+- optionally it could be configured to work as a service

 Project architecture and its implementation was done by Petru-Ciobanu.

 ### Mood.Weather.Web:
 - managed by Petruta-Enciu
+- contains web api interface used to perform DML instructions against data storage
-- contains web api service with client support used to export weather information according configurable templates and configurable targets(shared storage, ftp server, cloud).
+- contains web api interface used to export weather information according configurable templates and configurable targets(shared storage, ftp server, cloud)
+- contains web api client support which will be used by clients to access exposed services

 Project architecture and its implementation was done by Petruta-Enciu.
 Dapper CRUD repository design and implementation was done by Petruta-Enciu.